Citrix Profile Management Settings

 To delete existing profiles, click Browse to navigate to the folder where user profiles are stored, click Scan Profiles Folder, and then select the profile folder that you want to clean up in the Profiles Cleanser window.
 After that, click Cleanse Profiles to start the cleanup.

 Scan Profiles Folder.
-Scans the specified folder with the specified recursion settings to find user profiles, then displays all profiles found.
+Scans the specified folder with the specified recursion settings to find user profiles and then displays all profiles found.

 Profiles Root Folder.
 The root folder of your user profiles.
 You can also browse to this folder if you like.